 The Nutritional Impacts of Quality Protein Maize in Ethiopia

-Improved crop varieties have the potential to improve childhood nutrition.
-However, farming households do not always adopt new varieties and, even when they do, children do not always consume adequate amounts.
-In Ethiopia, researchers seek to understand how encouraging households to grow a more nutritious maize variety and encouraging them to earmark the crop for children affects production, consumption, and childhood nutrition.
+Improved crop varieties have the potential to increase children’s nutrient intake and encourage growth.
+However, farming households do not always adopt new varieties and, even when they do, children do not always consume adequate amounts of protein.
+In Ethiopia, researchers are evaluating how encouraging households to grow a more nutritious maize variety and encouraging them to earmark the crop for children affects production, consumption, and childhood nutrition.

 Study ongoing, results forthcoming.